Standard modules of affine Hecke algebras: Abstract

 Let $G$ be a connected reductive group defined and split over a non-archimedean local field $F$.
 We give a new geometric proof of a special case of a recent theorem of Solleveld.
 Namely, we show that the class of standard Iwahori-spherical $G(F)$-representations, a notion a priori dependent on the coefficient field being the complex numbers, is actually defined over $\bar{\Q}_\ell$.

 An unpublished theorem of Clozel, proven with global techniques, says that the class of essentially square-integrable representations is also defined over $\bar{\Q}_\ell$.
-As an application of our main result, we give a local proof of this theorem for $G=\GL_n$.
+As an application of our main result, we give a local proof of this theorem for inner forms of $\GL_n$, as well as showing that standard representations of these groups are defined over $\bar{\Q}_\ell$.